For high-resolution, downloadable images please visit our Press Kit page

-Lisa Oman is the Executive Director at San Francisco Contemporary Music Players.
-In this role, Oman leads the organization’s financial planning, fundraising initiatives, and strategic planning; in addition, she oversees artistic operations, and directs the organization’s productions, media, educational initiatives, and marketing.
-She works closely with Eric Dudley, Artistic Director, the Local Musician’s Union, and SFCMP’s board of directors to oversee the continued development and execution of strategies that are in line with SFCMP’s overall mission.
+Lisa Oman is the Executive Director at San Francisco Contemporary Music Players (SFCMP).
+In this role, Oman leads the organization’s strategic vision, financial planning, and fundraising initiatives.
+In addition, she provides managerial oversight of concert production, artistic administration and handles the negotiation and final contracting of all artist engagements and fosters artistic relationships in the global music community.
+She works collaboratively with Eric Dudley, Artistic Director, the Musician’s Union, and SFCMP’s board of directors to oversee the continued development and execution of strategies that are in line with SFCMP’s overall mission.

 Lisa was appointed as SFCMP’s Executive Director in 2015.

 Born in Toronto and raised in Connecticut, Eric Dudley leads a multi-faceted career as a conductor, composer, vocalist and pianist deeply engaged in the performance and creation of contemporary music.
 Since its founding in 2009, Eric has been a member of the genre-defying vocal octet Roomful of Teeth, touring worldwide and recording a wide array of newly commissioned works with the Grammy Award-winning ensemble.
 He moved to the Bay Area in 2016 to oversee the orchestra program at the San Francisco Conservatory of Music, becoming the next Artistic Director for the San Francisco Contemporary Music Players in 2017.
 Eric also serves as one of the principal conductors for the Bendigo Festival of Exploratory Music in Australia, and recently led Roomful of Teeth and Ensemble L’Instant Donné in a production with Peter Sellars at the Paris Festival d’Automne.